braidn/Knowledge-Repo/Spree.md

 * leans heavily on the state_machine gem
 * `checkout_progress` helper method for figuring out where in it the user is
+* Conditionals on order steps should be defined in the `checkout_flow` in order.rb

 ### PaymentMethods